 - Supporting configurable TLS versions.
 This is to ensure that only TLS 1.2 is supported in FedRAMP mode.

 - Removes all uses of non-compliant algorithms like NaCl and replace with compliant algorithms like AES-GCM.

-- Teleport is complied with BoringCrypto
+- Teleport is compiled with BoringCrypto

 - User, host and CA certificates (and host keys for recording proxy mode) should only use 2048-bit RSA private keys.